 Each year they select a theme to naming the new foals, and our four ponies were born in the year of the cheeses!
-Wensleydale, Stilton, Mozzarella and Halloumi make up the Folly Farm cheese board.
+Wensleydale, Stilton, Mozzarella and Halloumi make up the Folly Farm cheese board and were introduced to the site late last year.
 They settled in easily, getting to know the fields of the nature reserve.
 They have no problem with the muddy, steep uneven ground of Folly Farm, one of the key reasons for bringing them to graze the site.
 The ponies are the first stage of naturalising the grazing regime at Folly Farm, moving away from domesticated sheep and cattle, to more hardy native breeds.
 To ensure they stay healthy and happy, the ponies are checked on daily by a dedicated group of volunteers who live locally to the site.

 We are already seeing positive change in the fields at Folly Farm despite the ponies having moved in less than a year ago!
 The areas they poached with their hooves in winter have increased the diversity of wildflowers through creating bare ground for plants to colonise.
 The paths they walk regularly through scrubby areas have broken up dense patches of scrub and, in time, should allow for a greater diversity of plants to grow in these areas as they create larger open patches.
 Their biggest achievement to date is reducing the dominance of the creeping thistle at the top of the site.
 In previous years this persistent species has almost completely covered flat areas of the site, preventing any other wildflowers from growing.
 We have topped the thistles each year using scythes with our trusty band of volunteers, but it is near impossible to keep on top of by hand.
 However, for our four-legged conservation assistants, munching thistle heads is an everyday past-time!
 Through eating the flowers just as they bloom, as well as some of the younger fleshier leaves, the ponies knock back the growth rate of the thistles far more than we humans could ever hope to do in one or two days of scything.
 As a result, we have seen an increase in wildflower species in previously thistle dominated areas, such as birds foot trefoil, self-heal and knapweed.